Covid 19 Delta outbreak: Cheviot Tea Rooms' vaccine pass sign wins admirers - NZ Herald

 Shops are buzzing, Auckland is making the most of their newfound freedom and for most cafes around the country, they are getting used to asking for vaccine passports upon entry.

-But the time for tiptoeing around the vaccine passport requirement is gone and one Christchurch cafe isn't in a mood to be mucked around.
+But the time for tiptoeing around the vaccine passport requirement is gone and one North Canterbury cafe isn't in a mood to be mucked around.

 In a picture posted on Twitter by NZNeep, the rules upon entry to The Cheviot Tea Rooms are clear as day.